Cowichan Housing Association

 Since the establishment of Cowichan Housing Association (CHA) in 2015, the organization has evolved into an important community hub focused on providing information, services, and advocacy for affordable housing, housing loss prevention, and for people who are precariously housed, unhoused, and those experiencing homelessness.

-We are working one step at a time to ensure every resident of the Cowichan Region has affordable and safe housing.
+We are working one step at a time to ensure every resident of the Cowichan Valley has permanent, affordable, and safe housing.

 Housing Loss Prevention Services